 So, let’s stop lying about it, to ourselves, and to our children.
 We don’t want peace.
 We’ve just been talking about it as if we do.
 We can’t have peace until we’re embodying an elevated state wherein we can truly take on another’s concerns as if they were our own.
-But that’s not who we are today; we lock our doors, compete for space and resources, and we allow the malevolent few dictate narratives on our behalf, so to afford us a little sameness and familiarity within which to fight each other.
-Do you not see this?
+But that’s not who we are today; we lock our doors, compete for space and resources, and we allow the malevolent few dictate, maintain and manipulate narratives on our behalf.
+This merely affords us a sameness and familiarity within which to fight each other.
+How can we not see this?

 But we don’t want peace.
 Nor do we want progress — at least, not the corporate kind.

 We want to know something for certain.
 We want to know what’s real.
 We don’t know very much at all today.
 We pretend to, relying on search engines and media and our “smart” devices to provide us our knowing.
 That’s data, information, biased, curated and dead knowledge.
 To really know something is to live it, and to surrender to the wisdom that our knowing will forever be changing.
 It will always adapt, mature, refine and reconfigure itself.
 The more we try to convince ourselves and others that we truly know something, the more we’ll have to take up arms.

 Water knows something for certain.
 Be like water.

 Your child knows something for certain.
 Just look into their eyes.

 What do you know for certain?
 You know you will die.
 You know it’s your choice as to how you will live.
 Regardless of the happenings, influences, mentors, teachers, rapers, users, abusers, manipulators and other psychopaths or sociopaths we may come across… it is still our choice as to how we will live this life.